Hamiltonian Floer theory on surfaces: Appendices

-It will be convenient in what follows to have some explicit language with which to speak about singular foliations.
-To that end, we will make use of some elementary notions from the theory of \textit{Stefan-Sussmann foliations} (cf. \cite{De01} and the references therein) which will be suitable to our purposes. \\ \\ As in the non-singular theory, one may think of (singular) foliations as being partitions of the ambient space into integral submanifolds of some (generalized) distributions.
-To that end, let
+In this article, it is convenient to have some explicit language with which to speak about singular foliations.
+To that end, this appendix will present some elementary notions from the theory of \textit{Stefan-Sussmann foliations} (cf. \cite{De01} and the references therein) which will be suitable to our purposes.

+As in the non-singular theory, one may think of (singular) foliations as being partitions of the ambient space into integral submanifolds of some (generalized) distributions.
+With this in mind, let

 denote the \textit{$k$-Grassmannian} of $M$, having fiber $Gr(k,T_xM)$ over $x \in M$, and let